49jan/hass-ecovent/README.md

 - **name** (*Optional*): Friendly name for this fan
 - **ip_address** (*Required*): IP address of this fan
 - **port** (*Optional*): Port of device.
-Need to be set if you have changed or your device has a different port than the default value.
+Need to be set if you have changed port or your device has a different port than the default value.
 The default port is 4000
 - **device_id** (*Optional*): Id of device.
 - **password** (*Optional*): Password of the fan.
-Necessary to set if you have changed or your device has a different password than the default.
+Necessary to set if you have changed password or your device has a different password than the default.
 The default pass is 1111

 #### Configuration Example